pivovarit/throwing-function/README.md

 ## Provides shortcuts for solving Java 8 checked exceptions lambda repackaging hell.

-### You can now define functions that throw checked exceptions
+### You can now define functions that throw checked exceptions:
     ThrowingFunction<String, URI, URISyntaxException> toUri = URI::new;

-### And use those functions seamlessly with native Java 8 classes by using a custom unchecked() adapter
+### And use those functions seamlessly with native Java 8 classes by using a custom ThrowingFunction.unchecked() adapter:

     ...stream()
       .map(ThrowingFunction.unchecked(URI::new))
       .forEach(System.out::println);

+with a static import:

     ...stream()
       .map(unchecked(URI::new))